Azealia Banks Leaves Fans Concerned After Digging Up And ‘Cooking’ Dead Cat

 Are you trying to enter Masterchef???
 Cooking your cat in that way?

 This isn’t the first time Banks has worried her fans in this manner.
-Back in 2016, she sparked controversy after admitting she had been sacrificing chickens for three years.
+In 2016, the singer sparked controversy after admitting she had been sacrificing chickens for three years.

-At the time, Banks shared a graphic video on Instagram which showed her cleaning out the cupboard where she had been slaughtering the birds, with blood spatters visible all over the walls.
+At the time, Banks shared a graphic video on Instagram that appeared to show her cleaning out the cupboard where she had been slaughtering the birds, with blood spatters visible all over the walls.

+In the video, Banks, who has previously said she is a witch, explained that the sacrifice was ‘three years of brujeria,’ the Spanish word for witchcraft, stating:

+I’ve got my sandblaster, my goggles…it’s about to go down.
+Real witches do real things.

 Most Read StoriesMost Read